At Seattle Rep, a look at Woody Guthrie’s songs for you and me

 In tunes like the recurring “Tom Joad’s Blues” (based on John Steinbeck’s “The Grapes of Wrath”), Guthrie sang of the poor and exploited working people he knew in his youth and on the road in the Dust Bowl, and felt deeply for.

-Drawing from letters, essays, newspaper columns, the semi-fictionalized autobiography “Bound for Glory” and other writings, “Woody Sez” takes a two-hour, ambling freight train ride through Guthrie’s tragedy-scarred childhood, his hobo travels and World War II stint with the Merchant Marines, ending up in his final years as a rediscovered folk hero in Brooklyn with his family (including future troubadour son Arlo), enduring the hereditary horrors of Huntington’s disease.
+Drawing from letters, essays, newspaper columns, the semi-fictionalized autobiography “Bound for Glory” and other writings, “Woody Sez” takes a two-hour, ambling freight train ride through Guthrie’s tragedy-scarred childhood, his hobo travels and World War II stint with the Merchant Marine, ending up in his final years as a rediscovered folk hero in Brooklyn with his family (including future troubadour son Arlo), enduring the hereditary horrors of Huntington’s disease.

 “All you can write is what you see,” Guthrie declared, and what he saw made him champion the poor and powerless over the wealthy and oppressive, but not without cracker-barrel wit and a wicked sense of fun.
 (He was unschooled, but no naif.)